busycaesar/Seneca_Data_Manager/README.md

 # WEB322 Web Programming Tools and Frameworks

-## This is a Web Application which can create, display, update, save and delete the data of the students as well as courses using HTML forms.
-The mail focus of this application was learning backend development; therefore, low efforts are given in making frontend attractive and functional.
+## This is a Web Application which can perform CRUD operation for the data of student as well as courses.
+This main purpose of this project was to learn Node.js and Express.js.

-## Technologies Used: MVC Framework, CRUD Operation, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MongoDB.
+## Tech Stack: HTML, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MongoDB.

 # Warning